How To: Plot Meaningful Graphs

-This post is more for the students?who are transitioning from high school to college,?and will address?the basics, from formatting to plotting – so they don’t have to learn it the hard way!
+This post is designed for the students who are transitioning from high school to college, and will have to design and will address the basics, from formatting to plotting – so they don’t have to learn it the hard way!
 The programs that I use are ProFit and SigmaPlot, but the tips here will generally apply to any software out there.

 Table of Contents

-The type of graph depends on the data that you have, but generally at this level you will get a range of values for both dependent and independent variables – so?scatter plots are the name of the game.
+The type of graph depends on the data that you have.
+Generally, you will get a range of values for both dependent and independent variables – in this case scatter plots are your friend.
 Let’s load up a sample data set:

 ‘[y-axis] vs [x-axis] of/for [system]’